DavesCodeMusings/raspberry-cobbler/docs/phase3.md

-# Phase 3: Create a root file system with Busybox utilities
+# Phase 3: Create a root file system with BusyBox utilities
 If you wanted a full-featured Raspberry Pi, you probably wouldn't be reading this guide and would instead just flash Raspberry Pi OS on your microSD and be done.
 So we won't be trying to duplicate even a fraction of what's already available in Raspberry Pi OS.
 Our focus is on minimalism.

 Taking cues from other minimalist Linux distributions, like [Alpine Linux](https://www.alpinelinux.org/) and [OpenWrt](https://openwrt.org/), we'll turn to the [BusyBox project](https://busybox.net/) for most of our operating system utilities.